lammps/lammps/doc/src/Developer_par_long.rst

 given accuracy is larger for triclinic domains than it is for orthogonal boxes.

-Parallel 3d FFTs require substantial communication relative to their computational cost.
-A 3d FFT is implemented by a series of 1d FFTs along the *x-*, *y-*, and *z-*\ direction of the FFT grid.
-Thus the FFT grid cannot be decomposed like atoms into 3 dimensions for parallel processing of the FFTs but only in 1 (as planes) or 2 (as pencils) dimensions and in between the steps the grid needs to be transposed to have the FFT grid portion "owned" by each MPI process complete in the direction of the 1d FFTs it has to perform.
-LAMMPS uses the pencil-decomposition algorithm as shown in the :ref:`fft-parallel` figure.

 .. _fft-parallel:
 .. figure:: img/fft-decomp-parallel.png
    :align: center